COVID-19 Protocols & Safety Measures

-Maximum capacity 25 people, including bridal couple, guests, officiant, photographer/videographer, musician(s), and other vendors.
+- Maximum capacity 25 people, including bridal couple, guests, officiant, photographer/videographer, musician(s), and other vendors.

 - Post-Ceremony Toasts.
 Client is responsible for bringing food/beverage and all supplies (tablecloth, cups, napkins, cutlery), as well as setting up, arranging, and serving.
 Catered events are not permitted.
 The Museum cannot take deliveries prior to the event.
 Museum Staff will set up one caterer’s table (30″ x 72″) for serving.

 - In case of rain, the Ceremony will be held in our elegant Greek Revival Double Parlor and the Toast in the 1850s Kitchen.
 The Garden cannot be tented.
 Seating will be limited to adhere to social distancing restrictions.

 - Hand-sanitizing stations are posted throughout the Museum; enhanced measures for cleaning and disinfecting have been implemented.

 - An inherent risk of exposure to COVID-19 exists in any public space where people are present.
 Those visiting the Merchant’s House Museum do so at their own risk as to such exposure.

-- 24 hours prior: For the safety of all, we ask clients to self-screen themselves, their guests and vendors, 24 hours before the event and submit in writing that everyone is symptom-free and adheres to NYS’s Travel Advisory.
+- 24 hours prior/self-screening report.
+For the safety of all, self-screening is required of the client, their guests and vendors, 24 hours before the event along with a written statement that everyone is symptom-free and adheres to NYS’s Travel Advisory.
 Client must have contact information for all in case of the need for contact tracing.

 Amenities, Access, and Museum Staff

 - The Museum has two public restrooms and a coat room on the ground floor.

 - Rentals include the use of gold folding chairs for wedding ceremonies, one 30″ x 72″ table, and trash bins.
 All other supplies are the responsibility of the client.

 - At least two staff members of the Museum will be on site during the event.